FireIceMan/GLC_framework/README.md

 # GLC (Genetics-Linguistics Correspondence)
->a general framework for generating human text/protein sequence and analyzing their properties of evolution.
+>Based on fundamental physical principle, this research can be applied to predict the evolution of sequence, such as protein sequence and human text, generating sequence, and satisfying many statistical hallmarks, e.g., Zipf's law and power-law degree distribution.

 ## Table of Contents
 * [General Info](#general-information)